dipcoat-image/finitedepth/doc/source/intro.rst

    python -m dipcoatimage.finitedepth analyze config1.yml config2.json ...

-The configuration file must contain entries which are constructed to :class:`Config` instance.
-See :ref:`config-example` for more information.
+The configuration file must contain entries which can construct :class:`Config` instance.
+See :ref:`config-reference` for more information.

 .. note::
-   To check other options, run:
+   To check other commands, run:

    .. code-block:: bash

       finitedepth -h

-User can also import the classes from :mod:`finitedepth` to define their own analysis.
+User can also import the classes from :mod:`dipcoatimage.finitedepth <finitedepth>` package to implement their own analysis.

 Next steps